-I realize that we haven't been exactly flying down the west coast but once we hit Southern California things really slowed down.
+I realize that we haven't been exactly flying down the west coast, but once we hit Southern California things really slowed down.
 Two reasons.
 First, the weather, for the most part, got warmer.
 Second, we arrived in the Channel Islands.
-If you've never heard of them, they are a chain of 8 islands that lie off the coast of southern California, five of which make up a National Park and they are spectacular.
-The most amazing part is that they are located about 20 miles offshore of one of the most populated cities in our country and NO ONE is there, quite literally.
-We spent 2 full days at Santa Rosa Island and didn't see a soul except 2 fishing boats that anchored next to us in the evening.
+If you've never heard of these islands, they're a chain of 8 islands that lie off the coast of southern California, five of which make up a National Park.
+They are spectacular.
+The most amazing part is that they are located about 20 miles offshore of one of the most populated cities in our country, and NO ONE is there, quite literally.
+We spent 2 full days at Santa Rosa Island and didn't see a soul.
+Well, there were 2 fishing boats that anchored next to us in the evening.
 On land, though, no one.